Pinggy-io/pinggy_website/content/blog/remote_system_monitoring_with_FastAPI_and_Pinggy.md

 ### Monitor RAM Utilization

-In this section, we will monitor the RAM usage in percentage.
-Monitoring RAM usage helps in understanding the health of the system and whether it's using memory efficiently.
+In this section, we'll focus on monitoring RAM usage as a percentage, which helps in understanding the system's memory health and efficiency.

-We will expose one route:
+To achieve this, we’ll create a route that provides the RAM usage:

 1. `/ram`: Returns RAM usage in percentage.

-Below is the **code** of the FastAPI application:
+Here’s the **code** to track RAM utilization:

 ```javascript
 from fastapi import FastAPI